What is credit crunch and can data analytics prevent it?

 What is credit crunch and what causes it?
 How can financial institutions make better, data-driven decisions to avoid this scenario?

-In this article, we’re taking a close-up look at the factors leading to a credit crunch, with the credit crunch of 2008 as a flagship example, the consequences a credit crunch may have and how data analytics can help minimise this risk.
+In this article, we’re taking a close-up look at the factors leading to a credit crunch, often triggered by a financial crisis, with the credit crunch of 2008 as a flagship example, the consequences a credit crunch may have and how data analytics can help minimise this risk.

 What is credit crunch?

-A credit crunch, also known as credit squeeze, credit tightening or credit crisis, is an economic situation when financial institutions reduce their lending activity or tighten up the requirements for obtaining a loan, making loans less available.
+A credit crunch, also known as credit squeeze, credit tightening or credit crisis, is an economic situation when financial institutions reduce their lending activity or tighten up the requirements for obtaining a loan, making loans less available in the credit market.

 A credit crunch often happens in times of recession, when investment capital is hard to secure.
 Banks are cautious with lending money to borrowers who may default at any time.
 This risk translates into higher interest rates.
 The result is that businesses who could formerly obtain a loan with no problem, suddenly cannot get it.
 No extra funds mean no extra investments, and in the long run – a plateau in the economic growth felt throughout the whole economy.